MackayAM/git-commit-viewer/README.md

 - Wrote and included all types & interfaces across each component
 - Clean up and split components / code out into more files - Commits.tsx got a bit out of hand housing most of the core functionality!
 - Add transitions / animations to make things look a little bit smoother when changing filters
+- Added a nicer loading and error screen
+- Included a refetch button in case of an error